tzeikob/dense-subgraph-miner/README.md

 hadoop jar dense-subgraph-miner.jar Triangulation <input> <delimiter> <rho> <tasks> <output>
 ```

 where the required arguments are the `<input>` as the path in DFS to data of an undirected graph given as a list of edges per line, the `<delimiter>` as the character used in order to separate the integer vertices of each edge, the `<rho>` as the number of disjoint vertex partitions which must be equal or greater than 3, the `<tasks>` as the number of the reducer tasks used and the `<output>` as the path in DFS to save the list of triangles.
-Be aware this process may produce duplicates, detected within different disjoint vertex partitions.
+Be aware this process may produce duplicates have been detected within different disjoint vertex partitions.